michael-sorenson/xm-labs-steps-webex/README.md

 | WebEx | https://api.ciscospark.com | | None |

 7. Close out of the endpoint editor, then click OK to save the custom step, then click **Save** to save the flow
-8. **TODO** Add another step that sends an email/message (e.g. slack message) back to the user with the Join URL and Start URL

 # Testing
-To test the integration, fire the xMatters outbound notifier and select the **Create WebEx Meeting** response option.
+To test the step, fire the xMatters outbound notifier and select the **Create WebEx Meeting** response option.
 If it works, the `meetingLink` will be populated with the WebEx meeting link.
 * To see the meetingLink, edit the script for the custom step inside the Flow Designer, adding a line at the end with `console.log(output['meetingLink'])`
-* Now, when the **Create WebEx Meeting** response fires, you should be able to see the meetingLink in the activity stream (access this by clicking on **Activity** inside the Flow Designer)
+* Now, when the **Create WebEx Meeting** response fires, you should be able to see the meetingLink in the activity stream (access this by clicking on **Activity** inside the Flow Designer, then clicking on the WebEx step)

 # Troubleshooting
-If the integration is not working properly, there are a few places where it could be going wrong.
+If the step is not working properly, there are a few places where it could be going wrong.
 ## WebEx side
 1. First, check to make sure you have the correct credentials.
 You should have saved your WebEx Bot's access token somewhere.
 If not, create a new one:
 2. To do this, navigate to your WebEx bot page (find it from [here](https://developer.webex.com/my-apps/), log in with your account, then click on your bot